Hadiya people: Social and political life

-The Hadiya nation is divided approximately into 16 sub-clans.
-Each clan traced its lineage to a single male ancestor.
-The clans were not restricted to any particular geographical area; they lived side by side.
-Some clans had a recognized leader, others did not.
-However, in either case, real political power was exercised by the ruling council of elders for each clan.
-Each clan then forwarded the leader of its council to the apex council of elders for the whole community.
-The overall council of elders representing all the clans was then led by a headman or the nation's spokesman.

 The Hadiya Zone is named after the Hadiya people, whose homeland covers part of this administrative division.
 The 2007 Ethiopian national census reported that 1,269,382 people (or 1.5% of the population) identified themselves as Hadiya, of whom 150,087 were urban inhabitants.
 The Southern Nations, Nationalities, and People's Region is home to 93.9% of this people.

 Natural environment

-The area occupied by the Hadiyya proper and groups of Hadiyya descent extends from the upper Gibe in the west to the bend of the Wabi Šäbälle in the east.
+The area occupied by the Hadiya proper and groups of Hadiya descent extends from the upper Gibe in the west to the bend of the Wabi Šäbälle in the east.
 Transferred to the administrative map of Ethiopia of the 1970s, the area comprises southern Šäwa, the entire General Arsi and the north of Bale.
-On today's map it covers the Hadiyya Zone and parts of the Gurage Zone in the north of the Southern Nations, Nationalities and Peoples’ Regional State (SNNPRS) and some central-southern parts of Oromia.
+On today's map it covers the Hadiya Zone and parts of the Gurage Zone in the north of the Southern Nations, Nationalities and Peoples’ Regional State (SNNPRS) and some central-southern parts of Oromia.
 The geography of this region is characterized by a division into an eastern and a western zone by the Ethiopian Rift Valley, which is a part of the great East African Rift System.
-The main areas inhabited by the Hadiyya, who have preserved their original ethnic identity, are situated on the western edge of the Rift Valley; east of the axis there are only parts assimilated by ethnic groups who are known by other names.
+The main areas inhabited by the Hadiya, who have preserved their original ethnic identity, are situated on the western edge of the Rift Valley; east of the axis there are only parts assimilated by ethnic groups who are known by other names.
 The Rift Valley extends in a north-north-easterly direction from approximately 6° north latitude as a rough estimate, and continues through the Awaš depression towards the funnel-shaped Afar lowlands.
 Within this massive rupture zone, which came into being in the middle tertiary period, there is a difference in altitude of between 1,250m (Lake Abbayya) to sometimes well over 2,000m.